-1 The definitions presented here are a synthesis of views expressed by several experts in motor learning and sport teaching, notably Lee, Target, Cathelineau, Siedentop and Rink.
+&lt;sup>1 The definitions presented here are a synthesis of views expressed by several experts in motor learning and sport teaching, notably Lee, Target, Cathelineau, Siedentop and Rink.

-• When performance a performance in pract Ferry above that ledge ssessments are done, it is impo ce and performance when it is e). ortant to establish a most important - a distinction between in a 'must make' move (i.e. Revised May 3 1.
-2012 Lake Kavak Instructor 1 Manua al Page 58 of 159
+• When performance a performance in practice in practice.
+Ferry above that ledge assessments are done, it i ice and performance whe ge). s important to establish a n it is most important - ir distinction between a 'must make' move (i.e. Revised Dece mber 15.
+2014 Lake Kavak Instructor 1 Manual Page 58 of 199